 |VMware VMs||Assess up to 35,000 VMware VMs in a single project.|

 |Hyper-V VMs||Assess up to 35,000 Hyper-V VMs in a single project.|

 A project can include both VMware VMs and Hyper-V VMs, up to the assessment limits.

-For Azure Migrate to work with Azure you need these permissions before you start assessing and migrating machines.
+For Azure Migrate to work with Azure you need these permissions before you start assessing and migrating servers.

 |Set up for VMware, Hyper-V, or physical servers.|